Powered by Flyland Powered by Flyland

 Frequently Asked Questions

 Barbiturates are a class of sedative drugs that differ in terms of how long their effects last.
-As a result, how long a barbiturate withdrawal period lasts depends on the particular barbiturate used.
-It also depends on the method by which it’s used, the severity of a person’s barbiturate dependence, and more.
-Withdrawal can last anywhere from 4 – 7 days and up to 14 days or more.
+As a result, the duration of barbiturate withdrawal depends on the specific barbiturate used, the method of use, the severity of a person’s dependence, and other factors.
+Withdrawal can last anywhere from 4–7 days and up to 14 days or more.

-With withdrawal symptoms that include agitation, nausea, vomiting, seizures, tremors, anxiety, aggression, and more, barbiturate withdrawal is unpleasant and dangerous.
+Barbiturate withdrawal is unpleasant and dangerous, with symptoms that may include agitation, nausea, vomiting, seizures, tremors, anxiety, aggression, and more.
 Heart failure and death are possible.
 Our caring team at Daylight Recovery Center makes the barbiturate withdrawal experience as safe and comfortable as possible.

 Barbiturate withdrawal symptoms can include the following and more: